 - Show login form on failure page – When users fail to login, you can display a message and with it display the login form again.

-- Auto-focus on the first field – For usability purposes you can have the cursor sit on the first field of your login form when the page loads.
+- Place cursor in first field – For usability purposes you can have the cursor sit on the first field of your login form when the page loads.

 Click Create when done.
 Enter an Authentication name then, click OK.